nayefmuhiar/dealFinder/ABOUT.md

 ## Challenges
   *Working with an API without API docs, things are always vague to some degree

-  *Having not done any development for a while really brought to my attention that this skill is one I need to practice more often.
+  *Having not done development for a while really brought to my attention that this skill is one I need to practice more often.